 Faculty will participate together in this Community Engaged Scholarship Community of Practice (CoP).
 There will be 6 in-person sessions.
 Faculty with community partners are encouraged to bring their partners to the last four sessions; however, it is not required to have a community partner to participate in the CoP.

-- We will meet between Feb - May 2020 for 90-minutes.
+- We will meet between February and May 2020 for 90 minutes.
 Meetings will be held at Marquette University sites that faculty can reserve for their own CES projects such as the Hub and the Global Water Center.

 Experienced CE scholars and community partners will present at our sessions and will be available for consultation.

 Session topics include:

 - Scholar identity, integrating CES into a program of research, benefits and challenges (Faculty)

 - Developing Relationships - Facilitated session regarding finding partners and building teams.
 Participants will practice team building strategies that they can share with their larger teams.

 - ORSP - Funding guidance for CES projects, exploration of funding opportunities, Marquette University specific guidance (Faculty/Community Partners)

 - Community Engaged Teaching.

 - Consultation Meeting - The last session we have people available for 15 min consultations such as ORSP, IRB, faculty, community people, funders(Faculty/Community Partners)